octopress/hooks/README.md

 With `post_write` you can execute a code block after a page or post has been successfully written to disk.

-To run an action all pages types, you'd do something like this.
+To work with all page types, you'd do something like this.

 ```ruby
 module Toaster